David-Dickson/DaveCoRetailManager/README.md

-# DaveCorpRetailManager
+# DaveCoRetailManager
-A retail management system built by DaveCorp Enterprise Solutions
+A retail management system built by DaveCo Enterprise Solutions